Montana-Media-Arts/462-MobileGaming-Fall2023/modules/week-7/_posts/2010-01-02-conclusions.md

 # Conclusions

-Even though we reviewed Cordova again, the goal is to learn how to create a fully functioning application.
+We continue to work with the application.